Bricktech2000/Notes/notes/economic recession.md

 &mdash; <https://www.investopedia.com/terms/r/recession.asp>

-**definition** A recession is a significant, widespread, and prolonged downturn in economic activity.
+**definition** a _recession_ is a significant, widespread, and prolonged downturn in economic activity

 a popular rule of thumb states that: